vvb333007/espshell/extra/README.md

 Typical command sequence to take shot is:

-"camera init"
+"camera up"
 "camera capture"
 "camera filesize"
-"camera download"
+"camera transfer"
 ....
-"camera deinit"
+"camera down"

 Captured picture filesize:
 "camera filesize" - prints out captured picture (JPEG) filesize, something like "% 1234567" followed by CR,LF

 Transfer picture over UART:
-"camera download"
+"camera transfer"
 Once "camera download" command is entered the ESPCam replies with filesize and follows with picture content encoded in hex ascii bytes (it is up to user to decode this).
 Pictures are JPEG files